 On May 7, 2020, WID was joined by over 200 disability rights leaders from 21 countries to discuss the needs of people with disabilities and disability-led organizations in rapid disaster response.

 Please join us for a continuation of this discussion at our second session on June 4th.

 Global Disability and Disaster Town Hall Meetings

-International Sign + Captioning in English
+International Sign + captions in English provided

 Additional Emergency Preparedness, Disaster Risk Reduction and Climate Resilience Projects